By Virginia Cunningham, Guest Contributor

 If you have a child or family member with cerebral palsy, challenge them to try new things!
 Embrace the things they love and never, ever coddle or give up on them.
 Disability does not equate free pass, and remember, the small things are just as important as the big things.
 Tell them that life may be hard but to embrace it, and work on life experience and their education.
 Nothing is impossible unless you want it to be!

 Virginia Cunningham is a freelance writer and holistic enthusiast living in the Los Angeles area.
-As a mother of a special needs child, and in collaboration with Northwest, she often shares her personal experiences with other parents who have special needs children, and encourages them to try consider these therapies.
+As a mother of a special needs child, she often shares her personal experiences with other parents who have special needs children, and encourages them to try consider these therapies.
 You can learn more about her journey by visiting PrayForNathan.org.